shingliya/OIP-TEAM3B/README.md

 ## Folder Structure
 The resources used for the project can be found in [Assets](Assets) folder.<br />
-The sub directories are as follows:
+The sub-directories are as follows:
 -   Animation - unity animation and controller files
 -   Art Assets - images and textures
 -   Font - text font files